very-inky/Bit-HeroesBot/README.md

 - **Template-based recognition**: Identify game elements using template images
 - **Resource management**: Automatically handle cooldowns and resource depletion
 - **Automatic dependency management**: OpenCV libraries are automatically downloaded and installed if needed
+- **State machine system**: Manage bot states and transitions in a structured way, making the code more maintainable and easier to extend
+- **Game verification**: Verify that the game is properly loaded before executing actions
+- **Disconnect detection and handling**: Detect disconnections and automatically attempt to reconnect
 - **Improved rerun and town button handling**: During rerun state, the bot now checks if actions have runs left and uses the rerun button if available, preventing premature exit to town and improving automation reliability

 ## Template System